Melbourne paving · natural stone

 Is crazy paving expensive?

-It is usually more per square metre than straightforward rectangular paving because of cutting, fitting and jointing time.
-Stone choice and site access move the figure a lot; the calculator gives a sensible guide range before a site-specific quote.
+Usually more per square metre than simple rectangular paving because of cutting, fitting and jointing.
+Stone and access move the number a lot; the calculator gives a sensible band before a firm quote.

 Is crazy paving suitable around pools?

-It can be, when stone type, thickness, slip resistance and falls are selected for wet use and your pool certifier’s requirements.
-Detail at the coping and drainage matters as much as the stone itself.
+Yes, when stone thickness, grip and falls suit wet use and your certifier’s requirements.
+Detail at coping and drainage matters as much as the stone.

 Does crazy paving need a concrete base?

-Not every path needs a slab, but many Melbourne installations use a concrete base or wet bed where stability, vehicle load or ground movement is a concern.
-The right specification follows from use, soil and drainage—not a one-size rule.
+Not every path needs a slab.
+Many Melbourne jobs use concrete or a wet bed where stability, cars or ground movement are a concern.
+The right spec follows use, soil and drainage—not one rule for every site.

 Is crazy paving slippery?

-Slip resistance depends on the stone, finish and whether the surface is wet.
-We can shortlist materials and treatments for steps, paths and areas that stay damp or see bare feet.
+Grip depends on stone, finish and whether it stays wet.
+We can shortlist materials for steps, damp spots and bare feet.

 How long does crazy paving take to install?

-A small garden path might take a few days on site; larger entertaining areas or complex edges take longer.
-Weather, access and how much existing paving or lawn needs removing also affect the programme—something we clarify after a walk-through.
+A small path might be a few days; larger areas or fiddly edges take longer.
+Weather, access and demo affect the programme—we clarify after a walk-through.

 Planning a crazy paving project?